jonasacres/chainmail/PROTOCOL.md

 struct cm_record_thread {
-  string title;              // title for the thread string op;                 // original post content for thread string[] attributes;       // array of attributes applied to this thread. initial possiiblities: "sticky", "lock" }
+  string title;              // title for the thread string op;                 // original post content for thread string[] attributes;       // array of attributes applied to this thread. initial possibilities: "sticky", "lock" }
 ```